Philip Randle: Career

 In 1964 he was appointed founding professor of biochemistry at the University of Bristol where he built a strong department which carried out original research into mitochondrial transporters, molecular enzymology, protein structure, and mammalian metabolism.

 In 1975 he moved to be founding professor and chairman of the Department of Clinical Biochemistry at Oxford, holding the post until 1993.

 He was elected a Fellow of the Royal Society in 1983 and was President of the Biochemical Society from 1995 to 2000.
 He was knighted in 1975.

 Research

 Randle was a prominent diabetes mellitus researcher who described the eponymous Randle Cycle of carbohydrate and fat metabolism.
 This resulted from work to test the theory that cardiac and skeletal muscle can alternate between carbohydrate and fat as their energy source.
-The Randle Cycle describes how the products of fatty acid oxidation in muscle reduces the use of glucose, allowing individuals to switch between fuels according to their carbohydrate intake and suggests a potential mechanism for the development of hyperglaecemia and type 2 diabetes.
+The Randle Cycle describes how the products of fatty acid oxidation in muscle reduces the use of glucose, allowing individuals to switch between fuels according to their carbohydrate intake and suggests a potential mechanism for the development of hyperglycaemia and type 2 diabetes.

 He went on to monitor individuals on a low carbohydrate diet and those with non-insulin dependent diabetes.
 The results were in agreement with the mechanism he described, suggesting that the key factor in the development of diabetes could be the excessive release of fatty acids in muscle tissue.

 The mechanism is still the subject of debate and further research.